InjectiveLabs/swap-contract/README.md

 ## Disclaimer

-This contract is designed for education purposes only.
+This contract is designed for educational purposes only.
 The contributors to this codebase are not liable to any future usage.

 ## License